Lower bounds for genera of fiber products: Introduction

 \section{Introduction}

-In this paper, we extend results of the recent papers \cite{cur}, \cite{tame}, concerning lower bounds for genera of components of algebraic curves of the form \be \l{cur} E_{A,B}:\, A(x)-B(y)=0,\ee where $A$ and $B$ are rational functions with complex coefficients, to the case of fiber products of arbitrary holomorphic maps between compact Riemann surfaces.
-Not less importantly, we simplify the approach used in \cite{cur}, \cite{tame} directly relating the problem to the groups action on Riemann surfaces and to the classical Hurwitz inequality.
+In this paper, we extend results of the recent papers \cite{cur}, \cite{tame} concerning lower bounds for genera of components of algebraic curves of the form \be \l{cur} E_{A,B}:\, A(x)-B(y)=0,\ee where $A$ and $B$ are rational functions with complex coefficients, to the case of fiber products of arbitrary holomorphic maps between compact Riemann surfaces.
+Not less importantly, we simplify the approach used in \cite{cur}, \cite{tame} directly relating the problem to the group action on Riemann surfaces and the Hurwitz automorphisms theorem.
 Here and below, we always assume that considered functions and maps are non-constant.

+The problem of describing rational functions $A$, $B$ such that the algebraic curve \eqref{cur} has a factor of genus zero or one, to which we refer below as ``the low genus problem'', naturally arises in several different branches of mathematics.